onyxcollc/KingJames_Vs_NBA/README.md

 ```
 1. Which player is more efficient over the span of a career regradless if they're playing or not?
-2. What possible predictions could one come up with based on player offensive and defensive effectiveness.
+2. What possible predictions could one come up with based on player offensive and defensive effectiveness?
 ```

 To be able to answer these questions I had to collect data from  [basketball-refrence ](https://www.basketball-reference.com/), which is a data source that has any an